neok/oioi-documentation/docs/calls/vehicle_get_all.rst

 ~~~~~~

 vehicles
-    An array of all vehicles.
+    An array of objects.

     id
-        The internal DB id of the vehicle.
+        The internal DB ID of the vehicle (integer).
     brand
         The maker of the vehicle (string).
     model